Skip to content

 • Vertices are node entities

 • Edges represent dependency relationships, pointing from a dependent node to its dependency.
-These edges are derived from interface connections between nodes (exposers and subscribers).
+These edges are derived from interface connections between nodes (exposers and consumers).

 1. Dependency Management: Tracks which nodes depend on which other nodes